Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 For math/physics experts: You may be tempted to write a more accurate simulation where the force gradually increases over the specified time window.
 Don't!
 Your simulation must follow exactly the rules above.

-Write a method `update(dt, fX, fY)` and uses the steps above to calculate how much the planet moves in the period of time _dt_.
+Write a method `update(dt, fX, fY)` that uses the steps above to update the planet's position and velocity instance variables (this method does not need to return anything).

 Once you're done, recompile and test your method with: